Nagios World Conference 2025 Sessions

 IT Infrastructure Monitoring Engineer, ASYNCDATA DO DOMINICANA

-Presentation will cover an innovative Proof of Concept (PoC) showcasing how to leverage Go to expand the functionality of Nagios Core, including how to parse and analyze the data from Nagios Core to predict outages for hosts and services.
+The presentation will cover an innovative Proof of Concept (PoC) showcasing how to leverage Go to expand the functionality of Nagios Core, including how to parse and analyze the data from Nagios Core to predict outages for hosts and services.
 Using advanced algorithms and historical data, we’ll uncover the probability percentages of recurring events, providing actionable insights for proactive IT management.
-Whether you’re an IT professional, developer, or system administrator, this session will inspire them with practical applications of Go for extending monitoring tools like Nagios Core.
+Whether you’re an IT professional, developer, or system administrator, this session will inspire you with practical applications of Go for extending monitoring tools like Nagios Core.

 Director of Cloud and Managed Services, IT Convergence